cthackers/adm-zip/APPNOTE.md

           0x7075        Info-ZIP Unicode Path Extra Field
           0x756e        ASi UNIX
           0x7855        Info-ZIP UNIX (new)
+          0xa11e        Data Stream Alignment (Apache Commons-Compress)
           0xa220        Microsoft Open Packaging Growth Hint
           0xfd4a        SMS/QDOS
+          0x9901        AE-x encryption structure (see APPENDIX E) 0x9902        unknown

    Detailed descriptions of Extra Fields defined by third party mappings will be documented as information on these data structures is made available to PKWARE.
    PKWARE does not guarantee the accuracy of any published third party data.

-   4.6.2 Third-party Extra Fields must include a Header ID using the format defined in the section of this document titled Extensible Data Fields (section 4.5).
+   4.6.2 Third-party Extra Fields MUST include a Header ID using the format defined in the section of this document titled Extensible Data Fields (section 4.5).

    The Data Size field indicates the size of the following